-- Prepare students for college success through academic planning and advising and comprehensive, ongoing support - Accelerate students' completion of developmental education and ensure college readiness by refining processes, services and course sequences (4) - m Increase student retention, completion, transfer and employment readiness - Engage in comprehensive review of program offerings, delivery formats and course scheduling to meet the needs of diverse populations
+- Prepare students for college success through academic planning and advising and comprehensive, ongoing support 2.2 2.1 - Accelerate students' completion of developmental education and ensure college readiness by refining processes, services and course sequences - Increase student retention, completion, transfer and employment readiness 2.3 OB) ECLIAES - Engage in comprehensive review of program offerings, delivery formats and course scheduling to meet the needs of diverse populations 2.4 mutually beneficial partnerships.
+We will promote a culture of trust, respect and collective We will develop connections between internal and external constituents and advance responsibility.